 PART II: PROPOSAL INSTRUCTIONS

-This document/section contains the necessary information for completing the Missing and Murdered Indigenous People Grant Program Application.
-The Application and all required attachments are provided on the BSCC website.
+This section contains the necessary information for completing the Missing and Murdered Indigenous People (MMIP) Grant Program Proposal Package.
+The proposal and all required attachments are provided on the BSCC MMIP website.

 Proposal Narrative and Budget Sections